Sage-Bionetworks/agora-data-tools/README.md

 You may also create a custom config file to use locally to target specific dataset(s) or transforms of interest, and/or to write the generated json files to a different Synapse location.
 See the [config file](#config) section for additional information.

-### Nextflow Tower
+### Seqera Platform
-This pipeline can be executed without any local installation, permissions, or credentials; the Sage Bionetworks Nextflow Tower workspace is configured to use Agora's Synapse credentials, which can be found in LastPass in the "Shared-Agora" Folder.
+This pipeline can be executed without any local installation, permissions, or credentials; the Sage Bionetworks Seqera Platform workspace is configured to use Agora's Synapse credentials, which can be found in LastPass in the "Shared-Agora" Folder.

 The instructions to trigger the workflow can be found at [Sage-Bionetworks-Workflows/nf-agora](https://github.com/Sage-Bionetworks-Workflows/nf-agora)